 CLOF OPNID(CUSTOMERS)

-Here’s a simple RPGLE example that works with a file opened using OPNQRYF
+Here’s a simple RPGLE example that works with a file opened using OPNQRYF.

 ๐ง 1.
 CLLE Program Using OPNQRYF